Overview

 • Users cannot interact with untrusted users, including strangers and/or adults.

-• Profile information must be not shared for social interactions.
+• Profile information is not shared for social interactions.

 9.2: Data Visibility

-• Unclear whether this product allows users to control how their data are displayed to others.
+• Unclear whether this product allows users to control how their data are displayed.

 9.3: Monitor and Review